 COMM 4850 Internship Application Procedures

-- a statement of not fewer than 200 words on your career goals
+- Communication Career Goal page: Include a statement of not fewer than 200 words.

 Your portfolio of sample works should consist of the following examples:

-- Two (2) visual example of your work YOUR OWN WORK, printed out on paper, if possible.
-Possible examples include a printout of a Power Point presentation you designed that should include graphics, art or photographs; a print out of a screen capture of a web pages you designed; a design project or printed literature you designed, such as a flyer, advertisement, or brochure; a photograph you shot, published or not; a DVD of video, with or without audio,that you shot and/or edited.
-You MUST include a printed description of the video ALONG WITH the DVD.
-Please be certain the DVD is readable.
+- Two (2) visual example of YOUR OWN WORK, printed out on paper, if possible.
+Possible examples include a printout of a Power Point presentation you designed that should include graphics, art or photographs; a print out of a screen capture of a web pages you designed; a design project or printed literature you designed, such as a flyer, advertisement, or brochure; a photograph you shot, published or not; link of a video, with or without audio,that you shot and/or edited.
+You MUST include a printed description of all samples.
+DVDs will not be accepted.

-All examples in the portfolio MUST BE LABELED.
+All examples in the digital portfolio MUST BE WITHIN A VISUAL/WRITTEN OR AUDIO TAB.
 Include a brief description of the piece and your role in creating it.
-For example, the label might read:
+For example, the description might state:

 - “This is a news story written for The Echo.
 I conducted the interviews and wrote the story.”
 OR